 Granada is one of the last places in Andalucía where tapas are served for free with a drink (although this isn’t the case in every bar), so make the most of it on your last night in Granada.
 Go bar-hopping and after two or three bars, you’ll find yourself satiated – and all for very cheap.

-Choosing where to eat in Granada can be challenging.
+Choosing where to eat in Granada can be challenging – there are so many good places.
 We found some of the best places just by wandering around.
-While I avoid crowds whenever possible, if I saw a group of boisterous Spaniards in a tapas bar, that was my signal that it was a good one!
-Some of the best tapas in Granada can be found at:
+While I’m someone who generally avoids crowds whenever possible, if I saw a group of boisterous Spaniards in a tapas bar, that was my signal that it was a good one!

-- Bodegas Castañeda (Calle Almireceros, 1-3) – chaotic and a great place to people watch
+• Bodegas Castañeda (Calle Almireceros, 1-3) – chaotic and a great place to people watch

-- La Milagrosa Irreverente (Calle Jáudenes 1, corner of Plaza de la Alhóndiga) – bright space serving modern tapas
+• La Milagrosa Irreverente (Calle Jáudenes 1, corner of Plaza de la Alhóndiga) – bright space serving modern tapas

-More Granada itineraries
+More Granada itinerary ideas

 One day in Granada